 Best Fishing: Rivers: James (Richmond fall line area), Mattaponi, Pamunkey, Meherrin, and Nottoway.

 Fishing Techniques: Best time from mid-March to early May in fall line areas of tidal rivers as adults return to spawn.
 Light spincasting rods and reels, with 1/32 to 1/8 oz., brightly colored shad darts, spoons, jigs, or small minnow imitation lures.
 Fly fishing with darts, gold or white soft-bodied streamers, and other wet flies.
 Increased success in deeper water; do not usually jump but give a good fight; need to be carefully played to avoid tearing delicate mouth.
-Check current regulations for restrictions.
+Harvest is prohibited.
+Catch and release only.

 Blueback Herring & Alewife

 Common Name: River herring.

 Identification: Blueback herring and alewife are almost identical looking; the best way to tell them apart is an internal difference, blueback have a black membrane that lines the abdominal cavity and alewife have a light colored one with few, scattered spots.
 Blueback are bluish along the back with a silvery head; alewife is grayish-blue above, with a bronze head.
 Maximum length is 12 to 15 inches and less than 1 lb.

 Fishing: Because stocks are depressed there is no harvest permitted in the waters flowing into North Carolina (Meherrin, Nottoway, Blackwater, North Landing and Northwest rivers and their tributaries plus Back Bay).
 The Virginia Marine Resources Commission enacted a ban on the possession of river herring, effective January 1, 2012, due to the collapse of the stock over the past 40 years and in order to comply with an Atlantic States Marine Fisheries Commission fishery management plan directive.